HegemanLab/galaxy-tardis/tardis-intro.md

 - Any resemblance of the Galaxy TARDIS to [the TARDIS from *Doctor Who*](https://en.wikipedia.org/wiki/TARDIS) is purely (albeit intentionally) coincidental.

 Notably, the intent is **not** to replace other automation systems (e.g., ansible):
-- Rather, it is focused on restoring an existing Galaxy instance to a known state.
+- Rather, it is focused on restoring a Galaxy instance to a previous state.
 - The TARDIS also facilitates migrating a Galaxy instance to another host.

 ---